 For those looking for a more casual experience in Pacific City, head to Hart’s Camp, an Airstream hotel and RV park.
 Bunk in one of the site’s seven private, completely restored Airstream trailers outfitted with full kitchens, bathrooms, shared gas grills, firepits and more.
 You can connect with the local surf community at Moment Surf Company, an outfitter that offers surf and SUP lessons.

 Kayakers and SUP-ers will find easy access to calm Siletz River waters at Gleneden Beach’s Salishan Coastal Lodge.
 Tucked into tranquil coastal forests, the relaxing resort might make you forget you came here for an adventure, with its outdoor infinity whirlpool, timber-lined rooms and suites, and floor-to-ceiling views overlooking the bay.

-If you crave immediate access to the water as soon as you wake up, spend the night in a sleek cabin at the brand-new Bay Point Landing.
+If you crave immediate access to the water as soon as you wake up, spend the night in a sleek cabin at Bay Point Landing.
 The upscale 103-acre cabin and RV resort sits on the sandy shores of Coos Bay, the perfect spot to launch a kayak or SUP.
 The designer cabins are anything but rustic, with plush beds, striking modern elements and contemporary interiors.
-While there’s plenty to keep you busy at the kid- and dog-friendly property, you can connect with local outfitters South Coast Tours for more guided paddling adventures.
+While there’s plenty to keep you busy at the kid- and dog-friendly property, you can connect with local outfitters South Coast Tours for more guided adventures on the water.

 Roll right on or off the trail from one of these conveniently located lodges along the state’s best mountain-biking areas.
 You’ll be able to store or rent your bike at the lodge and take in the scenery without needing to worry about late-season rain soaking all your gear.